 Albert Dumont, “South Wind”, is a Poet, Storyteller, Speaker, and an Algonquin Traditional Teacher.
-He was born and raised in traditional Algonquin territory (Kitigan Zibi).
+He was born in traditional Algonquin Territory (Kitigan Zibi).
 He has been walking the “Red Road” since commencing his sobriety in 1988.
-He has published four books of poetry and short stories and one children’s book, written in three languages.
+He has published six books of poetry and short stories and two children’s books, written in three languages.
+Initiated poetry contest ‘I am a Human Being’ as English Poet Laureate for Ottawa in 2022, resulting in an anthology of the poems submitted.
 Several organizations, both native and non-native, are currently featuring his poetry in their promotions, among them are the Wabano Centre for Aboriginal Health and the Native Veterans Association.

-Albert has been working with the Parole Board of Canada assisting in Elder Assisted Hearings from November 2013 to March 2017.
+Ottawa’s Poet Laureate – April 2021 to April 2023.
+Currently Albert Dumont is part of the Grandparents Counsel for Well Living House, St. Michael’s Hospital, Toronto (since September 2017).
+From October 2016 to February 2020 he served his community as one of 13 Elders on the Elders Advisory Committee of the Ministry of the Attorney General.
+He worked as Elder for the Parole Board of Canada at Elder Assisted Hearings from November 2013 to March 2017.
 He was the Spiritual Advisor for Aboriginal offenders of J Unit at Millhaven Institution from October 2010 to October 2013.
 He has served with the Ottawa Native Concerns Committee since 1993 and also served with the Ottawa and District Injured Workers Group for six years (he is a survivor of construction accident).
 He was awarded the Public Service Alliance of Canada – National Capital Region (PSAC NCR) 2010 Human Rights Recognition Award.
 In January 2017 he received the DreamKEEPERS Citation for Outstanding Leadership.

-Albert has dedicated his life to promoting Aboriginal spirituality and healing and to protecting the rights of Aboriginal peoples, particularly the young.
-He is the father of two daughters and grandfather of four grandchildren.
+Albert has dedicated his life to promoting Indigenous spirituality and healing and to protecting the rights of Indigenous peoples, particularly the young.
+He is the father of three daughters (one died at childbirth) and grandfather of five grandchildren.